About Teaching English in Ecuador

 Hiring for English teachers in Ecuador is typically conducted in February-March and again in July and August.
-English teachers should expect to interview in person locally in Ecuador.
-Most English teachers work primarily at independent language schools, and many work part-time as private tutors.
+English teachers should expect to interview in-person locally in Ecuador.
+Most English teachers work primarily at independent language schools, and many

 A solid hourly wage and a low cost of living enable English teachers to live modestly, but comfortably.
 Schools typically offer around 20-25 hours per week of work, leaving you plenty of opportunities to travel and explore.
 English teachers do not need to have a BA to teach in Ecuador, but a TEFL certification is absolutely necessary.
 Major cities for English teaching jobs are Cuenca, Quito, and Guayaquil.